 - Prepare Meat – Place meats in a high-sided pan or saucepan.
 Barely cover with water and mix in 1 tbsp brown sugar and thyme.
 Bring to a simmer and cook through, turning once, about 20 minutes.
 Remove from pan and cool slightly.
 Save cooking liquid.

 - Prepare Filling – In a processor, chop almonds very fine.
 Remove to a small bowl.
 Chop the cooked meats into cubes and add to processor/blender.
 Pulse until finely chopped into ¼-inch cubes.
 Remove meat and add onion.
 Chop onion into tiny cubes the same size as the meat.
 Remove to a bowl.
-Do the same thing with the carrot, zucchini, potato, and candied fruit and save each in separate bowls or separated on a plate or cutting board.
+Do the same thing with the carrot, zucchini, potato, and candied fruit and save each in separate bowls or in piles separated on a plate or cutting board.
 Add plum tomatoes and ½ cup cooking liquid from the meat.
 Process until smooth but not liquefied.

 - Prepare Poblano Chiles – To remove skin, place peppers over an open flame (or on electric coils) on your stove.
 Blacken and blister skin on all sides.
 Place finished peppers in a plastic ziplock bag and "sweat" them for a few minutes.
 Remove most of skin by scraping it off with the blade of a knife.
 Be careful to not split pepper open and leave stem on.
 Make a small incision down the side of each chile without cutting through the tip.
-Remove seeds and ribs from inside with your fingers to make a nice future home for the meat filling.
+Remove seeds and ribs from inside with your fingers to make a nice home for the meat filling.

 - Prepare Garnishes – Slice pomegranate in half and remove seeds to a bowl.
 Chop parsley fine, saving a few large leaves for decorating.

 - Assemble and Serve – Fill each poblano chile with enough filling so it will just close (use toothpick if necessary).
 Place each chile on its own plate and spoon sauce over until completely covered.
 Sprinkle pomegranate seeds then chopped parsley over each.
 Decorate with loose parsley leave.
-To serve, first regal guests with a beautiful and uplifting rendition of the complete "Grito de Delores" speech, end with a shout of "Viva la Indepencia!", then serve.
+To serve, first regal guests with a beautiful and uplifting rendition of the complete "Grito de Delores" speech, end with a shout of "Viva la Indepencia!", then devour.

 - Peppers can be prepared ahead of time and even refrigerated to be stuffed later.